thevalakut/primers/blue_scapeshift/BTL.md

 *Elves:* Kill everything, board in all your sweepers.
 They can have quick draws, but they have few or no main-deck answers to Madcap.
 You can probably steal one game with that before they board in answers.

-*Dredge:* We're playing to race dredge primarily.
-There's no graveyard interaction, so your main answer is Anger of the Gods.
+*Dredge:* Bring in all your graveyard hate.
+Be aware that they will have many answers to Leyline of the Void, so the others can be better.

 *Living End:* Counterspells are excellent, particularly remand.
 We're the control in this matchup.
 Their only interaction is Fulminators.
 Slaughter Games for Living End is GG.